egedursun/bimod-lab/README.md

     - [ ] Test run custom query (read)
     - [ ] Test run custom query (write)
     - [ ] Tweak the UI to make the messages look better with the tool retrievals.
+- [ ] **URGENT:** There must be limits for "how many times the same tool can be reached one after another", and "how many different tools can be piped one after another".
 - [ ] Implement the NOSQL data source integration & management.
+(MongoDB)
+- [X] Agent tool pipelines must be chainable to be able to use multiple tools one after another, prompt must include specifiers such as "use tool" or "respond", etc.

+<br><br>

 - [ ] Refine ideas regarding the dashboard page & management.
-- [ ] Agent tool pipelines must be chainable to be able to use multiple tools one after another, prompt must include specifiers such as "use tool" or "respond", etc.
-- [ ] There must be limits for "how many times the same tool can be reached one after another", and "how many different tools can be piped one after another".
-- [ ] Discuss the "GitHub repo integration" and assitant interpretation module.
+- [ ] Discuss the "GitHub repo integration" and assistant interpretation module.
 ---